Contributing to CSP Kit

 pnpm check-types # TypeScript validation

-pnpm format # Format code -
+pnpm format # Prettier formatting -

 Commit with conventional commits:

-Code Style
+Code Style Guidelines

-- Documentation for public APIs
+- Documentation: JSDoc for public APIs

-- Examples for new features
+- Testing: 100% coverage for new services

-📊 Service Definition Schema
+📊 Service Definition Interface

 interface ServiceDefinition {